natalieagus/50002/docs/Hardware/i_betacpu.md

 ## More about RESET
 The $$\beta$$ processor accept external `RESET` signal that can reset the value of the `PC`.
 The signal `RESET` must be `1` for <span style="color:red; font-weight: bold;">several</span> clock cycles in order to ensure that the values affected by `RESET` propagates throughout the entire circuit.
 During the period where `RESET = 1`, we need to make sure that `WR` is `0` so that we do not accidentally overwrite the content of the physical memory.

+## How Does CPU Interpret Signed vs Unsigned Numbers?

+The CPU hardware sees numbers purely as binary bit patterns.
+It does not inherently know if they represent signed *or* unsigned values.
+It's similar to the word **"bank"**, which can mean either a **financial institution** or the **side of a river** in english. **The meaning depends entirely on context**.

+For example, the binary number `11111111` can represent the unsigned value `255` or the signed value `-1`, and it's the software (instructions) that explicitly tells the CPU how to interpret this pattern.

+{:.note}
+The CPU never interprets binary patterns as signed or unsigned.
+It simply performs arithmetic operations using circuits that handle binary patterns in specific ways (e.g., addition via ALU).

+### Software Handling

+Software explicitly instructs the CPU how to interpret numbers as signed or unsigned through specific **assembly instructions** or by using **data types** in high-level programming languages.
+For example, in RISC-V:
+- The instruction `addi` (signed addition) and `addiu` (unsigned addition) both perform exactly the same binary operation (addition) inside the CPU hardware.
+The CPU just adds bits, oblivious to signed or unsigned interpretation.
+- The difference comes afterward: **software** chooses to interpret the result as signed or unsigned depending on what was intended.
+For instance:
+  - Binary pattern: `11111111`
+  - Signed interpretation (software-decided): `-1`
+  - Unsigned interpretation (software-decided): `255`
+  - If software executes an unsigned comparison instruction (like `bltu`), the CPU circuit **checks** this bit pattern as **unsigned (255)**, and branches accordingly.
+  - If software executes a signed comparison instruction (like blt), the CPU circuit **checks the same bit pattern as signed** (-1 in two’s complement), and branches differently.

+We **design** and **build** CPU hardware circuits (like ALUs and comparison units) that perform arithmetic **differently** for signed or unsigned instructions as *explicitly requested* by software.

+{:.note}
+> Analogy
+>
+> Software choosing interpretation is similar to specifying units when measuring something.
+>
+> The hardware (CPU) is like a ruler that measures a length as "100".
+Software decides explicitly whether that "100" is centimeters or inches, changing its interpretation and usage entirely.

 ## [CPU Benchmarking](https://www.youtube.com/watch?v=4T9MR8BSzt0&t=4767s)